jvdovec/internet-speed-measurement/README.md

 sudo nano speedtest.py
 ```

-11. This code will take care of calling speedtest and nmap and write results into the file - please replace 192.168.0.* with your network prefix:
+11. This code will take care of calling speedtest and nmap and write results into the file - please replace `192.168.0.*` with your network prefix and `speedtest --format=csv` with `speedtest --format=csv --server-id=IDfromStep9b` in case you want to do measurements against one selected server (do not forget to replace **IDfromStep9b**) :

 ```shell
 import os